 Faith shook her head.
 "Shouldn't come out till she's officially alive again.
 That doesn't mean we get to slack off."

-Xander watched the two slayers.
-Dawn was growing up so fast around Faith.
+Xander watched them.
+Dawn was growing up very fast around Faith.
 On the other hand, he wasn't sure there was anyone better to keep her alive.

 "Mind some company?"
 Spike asked.

-"The more the merrier," Faith smiled back.
-She turned to Amy.
+"The more the merrier."
+Faith turned to Amy.
 "Good luck and all."

 He shook his head.
 "Jury's still out.
 But it's not looking good for the defendant."